pioneerspacesim/pioneer-developer-docs/design-document/ship_operations_ext_docking.md

 The problem is, there are orientations in which two Malabars could easily dock, and smaller ships wouldn't have a problem either.
 Not sure how to solve this, but maybe multiple bounding boxes for different allowed orientations?
 And then the autopilot would pick one it can fit in?
 (Ideally, the boxes would be put into a separate mesh or in the collision for easier editing).

-There could be an additional white and blacklist in the ship.jsons for know a possible or impossible combinations.
+There could be an additional white and blacklist in the ship.jsons for known possible or impossible combinations.
 Like the rear collar of the Malabar So a ship could list which ships are allowed in which collars and in which orientations.

 A black/whiletlist could look like this: